subburathinam-M/StudentDetails/README.md

 A Spring Boot-based RESTful API for managing student and college details using MongoDB.
 This project supports full CRUD operations, gender-based filtering, and includes Swagger integration for testing the endpoints.

+This project allows you to manage students and colleges with MongoDB as the database.
+It supports:

+- CRUD operations for Students and Colleges
+- Department and gender-based filtering
+- Swagger UI for API testing
+- Global exception handling
+- Basic Spring Security setup

 --